Createdd/Writing/articles/UserStoriesHowTo.md

 ## 4. How all comes together

 `User Stories` are the smallest units that are checked off in a certain timeframe (`sprint`).
-These accomplished software components are only small units that can be delivered to the customer.
+The result should be small software components, which can be delivered to the customer.

 `Epics` contain more User Stories and are completed over more sprints.
-Epics not only contain a small software component, but a collection of components that unify a software feature.
+Epics not only contain a small software component, but a collection of components that unify into a software feature.

 `Versions` contain multiple epics and represent a shippable product for the customer.

 ## Conclusion
 As we can see, User Stories are a great and necessary tool in a very commonly used project management pattern.
-The Story itself is the connection between the human perception the technical implementation.
+The User Story itself is the connection between the human perception the technical implementation.
 It is the small brick, that is used with other bricks to build a great wall. 🔨

 ## Useful links & credits